EBS: 'internal_validation_error' Logging in to the Everbridge Member Portal

 sso50.gif

-1. Check the SAML response and Compare the NameID value in the XML to the SSO User ID in the Contact or User profile to ensure the values match.
+1. Check the SAML response and compare the NameID value in the XML to the SSO User ID in the Contact or User profile to ensure the values match.
 See knowledge article EBS: Capturing a SAML Response When Logging Into Everbridge Suite via Single Sign-On (SSO) for information on how to capture the SAML response.

 2. Confirm that the SSO User ID in the Contact record matches what is in the IdP configuration.
 SSO User IDs are case-sensitive and MUST match exactly.